Abriley2/IB372_F20_ConceptRepo/statsLab/Introduction_to_stats.md

 ![](Introduction_to_stats_files/figure-html/sdDemoPlots-3.png)<!-- -->

-In addition to **range**, **standard deviation**, and **variance**,  it's also helpful to have an undersanding of **standard error**, while we won't spend much time on it here, standard error gives us a value to compare how well a sample mean estimates the population mean, it's value is
+In addition to **range**, **standard deviation**, and **variance**,  it's also helpful to have an understanding of **standard error**, while we won't spend much time on it here, standard error gives us a value to compare how well a sample mean estimates the population mean, it's value is
 $$\frac{s}{\sqrt{n}}$$
 so the larger our sample (n) the smaller our error is, and the higher our standard deviation (s), the larger it is